 This post may contain affiliate links.
 Disclosure here.

 Welcome to Day 6 of the series How to Start a Blog.
-Today we are tackling how to get views over to your blog.
+Today we are tackling how to get blog traffic.

 I’m sharing with you today my main tips to grow an audience and get people to actually read your blog.